Sarcophagus fragment

 Education:

-• Ph.D. in Classical Studies, University of Michigan, Ann Arbor, 1980
+• Ph.D.
+University of Michigan, Ann Arbor, 1980

-• B.A. in Classical Studies, Stanford University, 1973
+• B.A.
+Stanford University, 1973

 • Michigan Assoc., American Academy, Rome, University of Michigan, Ann Arbor, 1977

-• M.A. in Classical Studies, University of Michigan, Ann Arbor, 1975
+• M.A.
+University of Michigan, Ann Arbor, 1975

-• Laurea, voto ottimo, in Etruscologia, Universitá per Stranieri, Perugia, Italy, 1974
+• Laurea, voto ottimo, in Etruscologiá Universitá per Stranieri, Perugia, Italy, 1974

 • Certificato in Corso Medio di Italiano, Universitá per Stranieri, Perugia, Italy, 1973